 Kerry Tribe Exquisite Corpse, 2016, 51:00

-For the second installment we will screened Kerry Tribe’s Exquisite Corpse, a 51-minute film that traces the 51-mile Los Angeles River from its origin in the San Fernando Valley to its terminus at the Pacific Ocean.
+Exquisite Corpse is a 51-minute film that traces the 51-mile Los Angeles River from its origin in the San Fernando Valley to its terminus at the Pacific Ocean.
 Along the way, Tribe’s camera captures its varied landscapes, neighborhoods, creatures, and communities through a string of meditative encounters that collectively describe the River at a particular moment it its evolution.

 Nina Sarnelle Sound for the Long Hole, 2018, 42:00